websnail/kashflow-for-woocommerce/readme.txt

 == Changelog ==

+= Version 0.0.91
+* Now stores the Kashflow generated Invoice_id in post_meta -> 'kashflow_invoice_id'
+* Fixed: Removes the assumption/requirement that Kashflow invoice_id's match WC Order_id's
+* Fixed: Correctly assigns payment to the Kashflow Invoice generated from the WC Order
+* Tested: Generates Invoice correctly
+* Tested: Assigns Payment to invoice

+TODO: Test Invoice emailing

+= DEV Version - 20180317 ==
+* Multi-currency KF fields now set when non-base currency is used in transaction
+* Exchange rate calculated from $order->get_total() / $order_base;
+* Resolved debug log information using a workaround (chip in if you know what value the settings should be giving for checkbox)
+* Detects and create invoices for "WooCommerce Advanced Purchase Order Gateway" regardless of "Only send completed orders..." setting
+* Workaround for Kashflows 2 decimal point limitation tested and working.
+[ NB: Can't get it to accept newline characters or codes for line description ]
+* Tested as working for quotes

+= DEV Version - 20180301 ==
+* Forked project to revive code base for use with WooCommerce 3.3.3
+* Initial WC_Order calls updated to ver 3.0 functions instead of earlier direct variable calls which were broken
+* Workaround applied to deal with 2 decimal point limitation for rates on KF invoice lines
+* THIS IS NOT A STABLE VERSION AND IS CURRENTLY UNTESTED

 = Version 0.0.9 - 20140621 =
 * Update - Added support for Coupons by adding a discount line to invoices